The Frogger teaches you to generate power from the ground up. You push through your hands, lift your hips, and move.

 - High Frogger – straight arms, lots of shoulder load, good for handstand prep

-As you get stronger and more comfortable with the basic Frogger, you can use the variations to increase your upper body strength, control, and hip flexibility.
+As the basic Frogger gets comfortable, use the variations to add upper body strength, control, and hip flexibility.

 Notes on the Frogger

-What If I Can’t Do The Frogger Exactly Like They Are In The Videos? 🤔
+What If I Can’t Do The Frogger Like They Do In The Videos? 🤔

-Here’s GMB Trainer Verity showing us how one can modify the Frogger:
+Here’s GMB Trainer Verity showing how to modify it:

 Frogger Exercise Variations And Benefits

-Here’s GMB Trainer Verity doing a nice little flow comprised of moves you can find in our Elements program:
+Here’s GMB Trainer Verity running a little flow built from moves you’ll find in our Elements program:

 How To Train The Frogger

-With Elements, you’ll get strong, flexible, and agile using various animal movements, helping you move well without restriction.
+With Elements, you’ll get strong, flexible, and capable using the Bear, Monkey, Frogger, and Crab, so you can move well without restriction.